-By completing this form, you will also provide us with updated contact information.
+Completing this form will also provide us with updated contact information.
 We are a mobile society; emails, phone numbers, addresses change, our children grow up and no longer live at home.
 We need your help to keep our database up to date.
 For your convenience, this form is also available online.

-If you are looking for some new ministry ideas, you might consider spending an hour weekly in Eucharistic Adoration, donating items for the Andover Community Food Bank, or volunteering to make phone calls to the homebound.
+Suppose you are looking for new ministry ideas.
+In that case, you might consider spending an hour weekly in Eucharistic Adoration, donating items for the Andover Community Food Bank, or volunteering to make phone calls to the homebound.
 These are just a few ways you can share your gifts.
 We ask that you return the stewardship form by November 28.

 Thank you for your continued gifts of time, talent, and treasure,